amazon-science/Automatic-Table-to-Graph-Generation/README.md

 Check commands in the `scripts/run.sh`.

-## How to apply AutoG to your own dataset?
+## How to apply AutoG to your own dataset

 1. Use `analyze_dataframes` from `models.llm.gconstruct` to generate the metadata information of your data